All Products

 wlm list_rule id=1\G;

-Enable a workload management rule
+Enable a rule

-wlm enable_rule id=<ruleID>
+wlm enable_rule id=<rule_id>

 wlm enable_rule id=1;